Confronting Mukhanov Parametrization of Inflationary Equation-of-State with ACT-DR6: Inflationary Dynamics

 The amount of inflation is represented by number of e-foldings defined as \beq N(t)\equiv \ln\frac{a(t_{\rm end})}{a(t)}=\int_{t}^{t_{\rm end}} H(t)dt \eeq where $t_{\rm end}$ is the time when inflation comes to an end. $N$ has been defined in such a way that at the end of inflation $N=0$ and $N$ increases as we go back in time.
 The observable parameters are generally evaluated when there are $50-60$ e-foldings still left before the end of inflation.
 Though total number of e-foldings could be much larger.
 During this observable period inflationary equation-o-state may be assumed almost constant.
 The \eq{efol} can be rewritten as a function of the scalar field as follows \beq N(\phi)=-\frac{1}{M_P^2}\int_{\phi}^{\phi_{\rm end}}\frac{H(\phi)}{2H'(\phi)}\ d\phi=\frac{1}{M_P}\int_{\phi_{\rm end}}^{\phi}\frac{1}{\sqrt{2\epsilon_{_{H}}}}\ d\phi=\int_{\phi_{\rm end}}^{\phi}\frac{1}{\epsilon_{_{H}}}\frac{H'(\phi)}{H(\phi)}\ d\phi \eeq where $\phi_{\rm end}$ is the value of the scalar field at the end of inflation.

-In practice \eq{qei:hamilton} and \eq{qei:phidot} is very complicated due its non-linearity and without a particular Hubble parameter it is very challenging to get the solution.
-On the other hand once $H$ has been specified it is possible to anylyze those equations.
+In practice \eq{qei:hamilton} and \eq{qei:phidot} is very complicated due its non-linearity and without a particular Hubble parameter it is very challenging to get the analytical solution.
+On the other hand once $H$ has been specified it is possible to analyze those equations.